 The Foundation will provide a training and education component as part of the Open Spaces Program.
-Events are open to the public and include:
+Events include:

 - Two pre-application workshops open to the public taking place in Oakland and San Francisco on June 13th and June 21st respectively.
 Workshops will feature an overview of Rainin Foundation objectives, the application process, and our commitment to community engagement.
 Please see here for more details and how to register.

-- One half-day technical workshop with speakers, including city representatives, fabricators, design professionals, artists, project managers or facilitators, documentarians, and more (date and location TBD).
+- Technical workshop for finalists with speakers, including city representatives, fabricators, design professionals, artists, project managers or facilitators, documentarians, and more (date and location TBD).

 * Please note that training and education events for the Open Spaces Program are subject to change.

 For relevant deadlines and program dates, please refer to the Awards Calendar.